BendalamRajeev/SMO-Android-Application/README.md

 # ⚙️ SMO – Sewing Machine Operator

-**SMO** (Smart Manufacturing Operations) is a modern Android application designed to enhance operational visibility and efficiency on the factory floor.
+**SMO** (Smart Machine Operator) is a modern Android application designed to enhance operational visibility and efficiency on the factory floor.
 Built with **Kotlin** and **Android Jetpack**, the app simulates a real-time production environment, providing dashboards for machine status, job tracking, and workforce management.

 ---